probcomp/GenExperimental.jl/README.md

 Gen is a featherweight embedded probabilistic programming language and compositional inference programming library.

+WARNING: Gen is unsupported and highly unstable research software.

 ## Installing
 Gen.jl is not a a publicly registered Julia package.
 To use or develop Gen.jl, clone the repository with: